jpbast/news-aggregator/README.md

 # News Aggregator

 For checking the online version you can click [here](https://news-aggregator-jpbast.vercel.app/).
+Notice that there are a few limitations due to the APIs free account restrictions.

 ## How to run the project